Chapter 6: Internal Forces

 6. Review

-It makes sense that Ay and By are in different directions, because the resultant force Fr of the solar panel on the beam is not between A and B. It also makes sense that the moment at C is in the clockwise direction rather than the counterclockwise directions, when you think about the direction of the forces applied to the beam.
+It makes sense that Ay and By are in different directions, because the resultant force Fr of the solar panel on the beam is not between A and B. It also makes sense that the moment at C is in the counterclockwise direction rather than the clockwise direction, when you think about the direction of the forces applied to the beam.

 Example 6.3.2: Shear/Moment Diagrams – Submitted by Deanna Malone